 A broken water pipe that caused a sinkhole in a roadway led to the discovery of a 200-foot-long cave that extended under two homes in the Brushy Creek subdivision in Williamson County, TX.
-The cave presented various concerns to the county and residents of the community, including the safety of homes, preservation of the cave and the need to repair the roadway.
+The cave presented various concerns to the county and community residents, including the safety of homes, the preservation of the cave, and the need to repair the roadway.

 BGE performed a 3D survey of the cave to capture the cave’s dimensions.
 The team utilized a GPS virtual reference station (VRS) network to establish five control points within the two larger chambers of the cave.
 3D mapping was performed with a Trimble SX10 to combine imagery with thousands of LiDAR data points.